abebars/abebars.io/docs/index.md

 ## Hi, I'm Ahmed

 I'm a software engineer with more than 8 years of experience in backend development and system architecture.
-I'm working as Senior Software Engineer for __The New York Times__, developing products for the Customer Care organization.
+I'm working as Staff Software Engineer for __The New York Times__, developing products for the Customer Care organization.

 ---